YGC568/Intro-to-LLM-LangChain/README.md

 ChatGPT is wildly popular, with over a billion visits per month.
-Although this web interface is great for many non-technical use cases, for programming and automation tasks, it is better to access GPT (the AI that powers ChatGPT) via the OpenAI API.
+Although this web interface is great for many non-technical use cases, for programming and automation tasks it is better to access GPT (the AI that powers ChatGPT) via the OpenAI API.
+You'll learn how to set up an OpenAI developer account and integrate it with Workspace, how to hold a conversation with GPT using Python and LangChain, and build a proof of concept for a system that performs automated data analysis.

-As well as GPT, you'll also make use of LangChain, a programming framework for working with generative AI.

 You'll cover: